Mistakes to Avoid

 The thread running through all eight mistakes is timing and control.
 A lease loses value as it shortens, the cost of extending it jumps once it falls under 80 years, and the extension can take longer than a typical sale.
 Sort the lease out on your own terms and your own timetable, get a proper valuation before you agree a premium, and where time is tight, serve a statutory notice you can pass to your buyer.
 The sellers who run into trouble are usually the ones who left it too late or signed up to the first deal offered.

 None of this means a short lease leaves you stuck.
 A flat with a short lease still sells; it just reaches a smaller pool of buyers, and many of those are cash buyers who are happy to take the extension on themselves.
-If you would rather not extend at all, selling as is to a cash buyer is a perfectly valid route, and short-lease flats are the kind of property Sell Flat UK buys regularly.
+If you would rather not extend at all, selling as-is to a cash buyer is a perfectly valid route, and short-lease flats are the kind of property Sell Flat UK buys regularly.
 It is always worth weighing a straightforward sale against the time and cost of extending first.

 Further Reading